Donald Trump Thanks Kanye West For Helping Double His Approval Rating Among African-Americans

 Donald Trump’s approval rating among African-Americans showed an increase this week, and the president believes that rapper Kanye West is to thank for it.

 After a week in which the controversial rapper expressed his continued support for the president, Trump touted a numbers that showed an uptick in his approval among African-American men, a group that overall represents his lowest support.
-As Esquire noted, Trump gave a shout out to Kanye during his address to the NRA convention.
+As Esquire noted, Trump gave a shoutout to Kanye during his address to the NRA convention.

 “Kanye West must have some power because you probably saw I doubled my African American poll numbers.
 We went from 11 to 22 in one week,” said Trump.

 “Thank you, Kanye.
 Thank you.
 When I saw the number, I said, ‘That must be a mistake.
 How can that have happened?’
 Even the pollsters thought that must be a mistake.”

 And other polls show that the 22 percent support among African-American men could be an anomaly.
 A Pew Research Center poll released showed that only 13 percent of African-American voters support Trump, and another from Gallup also found 13 percent support among African-Americans.